Mr. Right (2015 film): Plot

 Richard enlists Von and Johnny to stay and defend their house, defeating their plans to rule the family as sole survivors; in frustration, they abuse Martha in response to her mockery.
 After being kicked against a wall, she says she will kill them if Munch doesn't, as she now feels "motivated."

 Outside, Munch takes Steve by surprise; chatting, Steve tells him how many are inside, and they share gummy bears.
 Munch distracts Von and Richard's bodyguards and shoots them when threatened, but declines to shoot either Von or Richard themselves.
 In frustration, Von begins monologuing about his desire to kill his brother.
 When Munch leaves, both leap for the gun, but Von successfully kills Richard.
 In another room, Richard's consigliere Bruce confronts Munch but is disarmed.
-Bruce mistakenly arms a grenade, and Munch helps him disarm it without them both dying.
+Bruce mistakenly arms a grenade, and Munch helps him disarm it.

 Munch rescues and begins to escape with Martha, but is shot with beanbag ammunition by Hopper.
 Moon grabs Martha and tells her he puts more dangerous people off their game by killing their weaker loved ones.
 Her precognitive combat abilities awaken, and she dodges Moon's attacks, then strikes him with his own knife and kills him with a statue.
 While escaping, she disarms and shoots Von with his own gun.

 Hopper and Munch confront each other, Hopper handcuffs himself to Munch, intending to "re-program" Munch into a killer.
 Munch shoots the handcuffs off.
 Before Hopper can shoot him in the back, Steve shoots him dead, and is ecstatic to learn of Hopper's $5 million bounty.
 Munch meets Martha at the entrance, notes her dilated pupils, and asks Steve to help him get them to the hospital.

-Two months later, two military-style teams are pursuing Munch and Martha as they plan to visit different countries for Martha's paleontological interests; Munch shows a sign to a sniper asking "where's the girl?" as the scene cuts to Martha, who has sneaked up to shoot the sniper.
+Two months later, two military-style teams are pursuing Munch and Martha as they plan to visit different countries for Martha's paleontological interests; Munch shows a sign to a sniper asking "where's the girl?" as the scene cuts to Martha, who has snuck up to shoot the sniper.